vedro-universe/vedro-docs/docs/basics/selecting-and-ignoring.md

 ## Introduction

-In day-to-day development, you often run just a subset of your test suite — a single scenario, a few files, or everything in just one directory.
+In day-to-day development, you often run just a subset of your test suite: a single scenario, a few files, or everything in just one directory.
 Vedro gives you multiple ways to precisely control what gets executed.

 ## Selecting Scenarios